Flash Bang Mysteries is CLOSED to future submissions.

 - Font: Times New Roman, 12-pt

-- Center title in all caps at top of first page, skip line, insert byline, skip line, and begin story.
+- Center title in all caps at top of first page, type “by”, and then author’s name, all on same line.
+Skip line to begin story.

 - Use single line spacing.

-- Skip line between paragraphs and do not indent at the beginning of paragraphs.
+- Do not skip line between paragraphs.
+Do not indent at the beginning of paragraphs.

 - Single-space after periods.